 Maathai previously acted as a commissioner for the Earth Charter, along with the aforementioned Maurice Strong, Mikhail Gorbachev and Steven Rockefeller.
 She was also on the Earth Charter’s Steering Committee.
 In addition to calling for sharing the “benefits of development . . . equitably,” the Earth Charter calls on international bodies to “Promote the equitable distribution of wealth within nations and among nations.”
 Another Charter provision would disarm the entire world and use the money previously allocated for national defense to restore the environment.
 Additionally, the Earth Charter worries about the “unprecedented rise in human population,” and demands “universal access to health care.”

 Maathai earned her biology degree from Mount St. Scholastica College in Kansas and a Master’s degree at the University of Pittsburgh.
 She later returned to Kenya and worked in veterinary medical research at the University of Nairobi, eventually earning a Ph.D. there and becoming head of the veterinary medicine faculty.

 In 1997 Maathai ran for the presidency of Kenya, though unbeknownst to her, her party withdrew her candidacy just days before the election; that same year, she was defeated for a seat in Parliament.
 Maathai was eventually elected to Parliament in 2002.
-Since 2003 she has been Kenya’s Assistant Minister in the Ministry of Environment, Natural Resources and Wildlife.
+In 2003 she became Kenya’s Assistant Minister in the Ministry of Environment, Natural Resources, and Wildlife.
 Also in 2003, she founded the Mazingira Green Party of Kenya.